Islamic Capital Markets

 Our investment funds team regularly advises on the establishment and on-going operation of a wide range of Shari'a-compliant investment funds.

 Our investment funds team has developed a range of Shari'a-compliant fund structures across a range of sector including advising on Shari'a-compliant real estate, hedge, fixed income, private equity and SME funds.
 We also advise on acquisitions and disposals for, and investments into, Shari'a-compliant funds.

 “ ...a superb profile in the investment funds environment...”

 Key Islamic Funds contacts

-We advised Abraaj Capital on the establishment of ASAS, a pan-MENA real estate fund, structured by way of Cayman Islands exempted limited partnership, with Shari'a-compliant investment projects across the MENA region, which had its first closing in 2010.
+We advised Abraaj Capital on the establishment of ASAS, a pan-MENA real estate fund, structured by way of Cayman Islands exempted limited partnership, with Shari’a-compliant investment projects across the MENA region.

 A US hedge fund manager

-We advised on the establishment of its Shari'a-compliant hedge fund.
+We advised on the structuring of its Shari’a-compliant hedge fund.

 A Dubai real estate company

 We advised on its investment in shares in a DFSA regulated Shari’a-compliant real estate investment trust.